-Terms and Conditions for the PSNZ Canon National Exhibition of Photography
+Terms and Conditions for the PSNZ SONY National Exhibition of Photography

 For CUPS AND TROPHIES please scroll down to bottom of the page.

-The Canon National Exhibition is open to persons residing in New Zealand and to members of the Society residing overseas.
+The PSNZ Sony National Exhibition is open to persons residing in New Zealand and to members of the Society living overseas.

-An entry consists of up to four prints in Open, four prints in Nature, four projected images in Open and four projected images in Nature, (maximum of 16 entries) none of which has been accepted in a previous PSNZ National Exhibition of Photography.
-An image accepted in any previous section of the PSNZ National Exhibition of Photography is ineligible for entry in any other PSNZ National Exhibition of Photography.
-Images that in the opinion of the Selectors are too similar to images previously accepted will not be accepted.
+An entry consists of up to four prints in Open, four prints in Nature, four projected images in Open and four projected images in Nature, (maximum of 16 entries) none of which has been accepted in a previous PSNZ national exhibition.
+An image accepted in any previous section of the PSNZ national exhibition of photography is ineligible for entry in any further PSNZ national exhibitions.
+Images that in the opinion of the selectors are too similar to images previously accepted will not be accepted.

 An image shall be entered in one medium only, (print or projected image) and in one section in any one year.